gippeswyk-singers/gippeswyk-singers.github.io/choristers.md

 #### Subscriptions
 Can be paid via bank transfer or by cheque.
 Contact the treasurer (Michael Dawe) for further details.

+#### Email Group

+The choir uses a Google Group email address so that we can easily send information to all choir members.
+Graeme Ludwig looks after the administration of the Google Group.

+On joining the choir, please give your email address to Kaye Dawe.
+If you have a Gmail email address (i.e. one ending <em>@gmail.com</em>) then please give us that email address to use if you can, as it makes our lives a bit easier.

+Graeme will then add your email address to the group.
+If possible he will add your email address directly to the group, and you should then start to receive emails sent to all choir members.
+Otherwise you will be sent an invitation to join the group.
+The email will be sent from <em>noreply@groups.google.com</em>.
+An example of the email invitation is below:

+{% include figure.html image="../assets/googleGroupExampleInvite.png" caption="Example of a Google Group Invitation" alt="Example of a Google Group Invitation" width="825" height="852" %}

+If you cannot find the above email after Graeme has sent you an invite you may need to check your spam folder, and/or search for the email directly; I'd suggest searching on the email address <em>noreply@groups.google.com</em>.
+If you still cannot find the email please speak to Graeme, and he'll do what he can to help you out.

+Once you find the email click on the <em>Accept this invitation</em> button.
+Your Internet browser (Chrome, Safari etc.) should then open up and display this page:

+{% include figure.html image="../assets/successfullyJoinedGoogleGroup.png" caption="Successfully Joined Google Group" alt="Successfully Joined Google Group" width="1032" height="405" %}

+You should then start to receive emails sent to all choir members.
+If you have any questions on the above please speak to Graeme.

 #### Voice Reps
 If you are unable to attend a rehearsal, please contact your voice rep as listed below.
 If a rehearsal is to be cancelled the voice reps will ring you.
 For the voice rep contact details please consult the choir newsletter.